 - 1. Applications must be submitted through the DOS Grants website at dosgrants.com. - 2.
+The annual application cycle opens on April 1 and closes on June 1, and subject to legislative appropriation, the Division may open or more additional application cycles in the same calendar year.
+A separate solicitation notice announcing each application cycle and setting forth the relevant application opening and closing dates will be posted on the Division website and shared via email prior to any cycle opening.
+Applications for all cycles must be submitted by 5:00 pm ET on the applicable deadline. - 2.3.
 All application information submitted to the Division is open for public inspection and subject to the Public Records Law (Chapter 119, Florida Statutes).